 The Arts & Crafts ideal stressed simplicity, natural materials like wood and brass, and a return to individual craftsmanship - as opposed to the newly dominant methods of mass production during the early part of the 20th century.
+It was, in many ways, a design conscience: a belief that the objects we live with should be well made, honest in their construction, and quietly beautiful without excessive display.

 Picking up on the styles and philosophies of William Morris and Charles Renie Macintosh, the American Arts & Crafts movement offered a total way of life-grounded first and foremost in the design of the home and its furnishings.
+It proposed that a house could be more than shelter; it could be a moral and artistic environment, shaped by proportion, harmony, and thoughtful utility.

 The Arts & Crafts ideal stressed simplicity, natural materials like wood and brass, and a return to individual craftsmanship-as opposed to the newly dominant methods of mass production.
 Ornament in Arts & Crafts pieces is limited, and when present, it is meant to echo the function and construction techniques of the piece.
+Rather than hiding joints and structure, Arts & Crafts celebrates them—allowing the architecture of a chair, a cabinet, or a porch bracket to become its own kind of decoration.

 The charm of painted scrolls on ceiling beams needs no introduction.
 This decorative accent is a delightful addition to any room.
 And though beams are common elements in many interiors rarely do one see them used as a focal point for decorative applications.
 Whether you enjoy the old world charm of Italy, or the contemporary flair of a San Francisco loft space, these tech iques can be adapted to suit the most creative inspiration.

 Arts & Crafts house plans emphasize integration of the house and its environment, using indigenous materials and open visual and physical passage between interior and exterior.
 Porches, terraces, and porte-cocheres are key to this merging of house and nature.
 Floor plans are asymmetrical and open, often blending living rooms, dining rooms and reception areas into a flow of spaces.
+A Craftsman home invites you to move through it slowly—pausing at a window seat, lingering beneath a low beam, turning toward the view framed by a porch opening.

 American Arts & Crafts was dominated by Gustav Stickley of Upstate New York, Greene & Greene of California, and of course, Frank Lloyd Wright.
 While Greene & Greene and Wright were heavily influenced by Japanese design, and worked mostly in the high-end market, Stickley and his counterpart Elbert Hubbard tried to bring the earnest 'Craftsman Ideal' to the mass production process.
 They each designed and manufactured the heavy, slatted oak and leather furniture that now fetches top dollar at auctions.
 They also published magazines-Hubbard's The Roycrofter and Stickley's The Craftsman: An Illustrated Monthly Magazine in the Interest of Better Art, Better Work, and a Better and More Reasonable Way of Living-featuring bungalow blueprints and other craftwork guides that are still used by devotees of the Craftsman Ideal.

 Proportion and scale, along with the interplay between linear movement and the spacious qualities of light play an integral role in creating balance and harmony within the room.
+This is a style where the quiet intervals matter: the negative space between slats, the measured spacing of mullions, the calm field of plaster beneath a frieze—these are the places where the room “breathes.”

 Rustic earth tones